pctimhk/camunda-csharp-client/README.md

 # pctimhk branch will enhance the camunda client
-This branch will enhance the camunda client so support
+This branch will enhance the camunda client to support
 - the single thread to poll the Camunda platform to improve the heavy load system
 - the containerized in Linux platform
 - high available architecture